Snow

 Further, the EPA tells us that

 Between 1972 and 2020, the average portion of North America covered by snow decreased at a rate of about 1,870 square miles per year, based on weekly measurements taken throughout the year.
-There has been much year-to-year variability, however.
-The length of time when snow covers the ground has become shorter by nearly two weeks since 1972, on average.
+Recently, there has been much year-to-year variability.
+For example the length of time when snow covers the ground has become shorter by nearly two weeks since 1972, on average.

 The EPA describes a warming planet where